6 ways to celebrate Earth Day with your kids at home

 • Carrots: They love sun exposure so make sure they get plenty of sunlight

-• Tomatoes: These veggies love the summer heat and can be grown in garden containers if you don’t have access to a backyard
+• Tomatoes: These veggies love the summer heat and can be grown in garden containers if you don’t have a big enough backyard for a garden

 • Peppers: This is the perfect time of year to plant peppers!
 They love moist soil so make sure to water them every day in the evening and plant them where they'll get plenty of sunlight